Travel Guides

 What is AMS Altitude Sickness?

 These symptoms could last for a few hours.
-The best way to encounter altitude sickness Everest Base Camp is to acclimatize to the rapid increase in Everest Base Camp elevation, eat a balanced diet, and stay hydrated.
+The best way to encounter altitude sickness at Everest Base Camp is to acclimate to the rapid increase in elevation, eat a balanced diet, and stay hydrated.

-Acclimatization is the process of getting accustomed to the rapid increase in altitude and decreasing Everest Base Camp oxygen level.
+Acclimatization is getting accustomed to the rapid increase in altitude and decreasing Everest Base Camp’s oxygen level.
 You can adjust to the EBC altitude by slow and gradual ascension, including rest/acclimatization day in your trekking itinerary, but climbing to a higher altitude, descending to a lower altitude area and spending the night.

 EBC Altitude Sickness